MihailBashkatov/Library_project/README.md

 ## 2. Models

-### There are models 11, describing library functionality
+### There are 11 models, describing library functionality

 ### Books app
 #### - Library